-ESCAPE CHARACTER-The default escape character for characters stored as hexadecimal codes and symbols is a backslash (\setminus), so \setminus x0A is the line feed character, for example.
+ESCAPE CHARACTER-The default escape character for characters stored as hexadecimal codes and symbols is a backslash (\), so \x0A is the line feed character, for example.

 This default can be changed using the ESCAPE CHARACTER clause.
 For example, to use the exclamation mark as the escape character, enter: